Airline: Lufthansa (LH)

 I’m sure you could hear a pin drop.
 When I arrived, there were only 3 other passengers, and I only ever saw up to 8 passengers later in the evening — it felt incredibly exclusive.

-There is dedicated duty-free store just after security.
+There is a dedicated duty-free store just after security.

 You’ll find a large selection of magazines and papers from around the world.